iifl-logo

 Residual Dividend Policy

-Residual dividends is a dividend policy adopted by certain companies, wherein the amount of dividends paid to shareholders is equal to the profit amount left after the company has paid its capital expenditure (CapEx) and its operating costs (working capital).
+Residual dividend policy meaning indicates that it is a dividend policy adopted by certain companies, wherein the amount of dividends paid to shareholders is equal to the profit amount left after the company has paid its capital expenditure (CapEx) and its operating costs (working capital).

-Companies that use a residual dividend policy are essentially funding their CapEx with available earnings before paying dividends to shareholder.
+Companies that use a residual dividend policy are essentially funding their CapEx with available earnings before paying dividends to shareholders.
 This means that the dividend amount paid to investors each year differs.
+These companies also hold zero excess cash at any given point in time.
+All spare cash is either reinvested in the business or distributed among the shareholders.

 Shareholders can accept management’s strategy of using profits to fund capital investments.
 However, the investment community analyzes how well the company spends on capital to generate more income.
 The return on assets (ROA) formula is net income divided by total assets, and ROA is a common tool for assessing management performance.